Life can get pretty complicated.

-Every family is different.
-But, every interfaith family can relate to some common challenges.
-Come to one of our couples’ workshops and connect with new friends who are navigating some of the same issues that you may be facing.
+Every couple is different.
+But, every interfaith couple can relate to some common challenges.
+Come to one of our workshops and connect with new friends who are navigating some of the same issues that you may be facing.

 Stop, drop … Shabbat

 Looking for other couples or families with whom you can celebrate the Sabbath?
 We offer a wide variety of activities from meal planning to crafts for your children.
 It’s a time to pause and reflect.
 We make it easy for busy people to do just that.
 Interested in hosting your own Shabbat dinner or being hosted?
 Let's do Shabbat!